Best Calorie Counting Apps in Poland 2026: Fitatu, MyFitnessPal, Yazio & Swoodie

 Which one should you pick?

 You eat mostly Polish and track alone: Fitatu.
 The database is unbeatable and the basic plan is cheap.
-It is a deserved market leader.
+It is a deserved market leader – for solo Polish logging.
+But the moment a second person eats with you, every Polish tracker breaks, and that’s the one thing Swoodie does that Fitatu can’t.

 You want the broadest global database or fitness integration: MyFitnessPal.
-Intermittent fasting matters most: Yazio.
+Intermittent fasting matters most: Yazio (Swoodie also includes a free fasting tracker if you want fasting plus recipes and couples mode in one app).
 You want simple and free: FatSecret.

 You cook, plan meals or eat with another person: Swoodie.
 It is the only one of the five that combines calorie tracking, a recipe library, a planner and a couples mode in one place – and you try the AI free before you pay.